kristerhedfors/touchfs/touchfs/content/plugins/README.md

 # 🔌 TouchFS Plugins Guide

 Welcome to the TouchFS plugins guide!
-This document will help you understand and work with the special files in your `.touchfs` directory that make your filesystem smart and customizable.
+This document will help you understand how to customize your filesystem's behavior using prompt and model files.

 ## 📝 Content Generation Behavior